 Now let’s have a look at some of the issues that you will have to explore and questions that you will have to ask yourself and answer honestly as you travel on your path to becoming a successful entrepreneur.

 What is your purpose?
 I have no doubt that on some level we all understand that we are not only here on this planet called earth, merely to survive during our time here.
 We all have a purpose in life (whether we actually know what it is or not) and knowing what that purpose is and aligning it to what we want to do, will ensure that we achieve what we want to with a minimum amount of fuss and bother.

 Understanding our purpose and aligning it to what we do will also ensure that we are able to live the best life that we can and become all that we are capable of being.

 No one “life purpose” is better or worse than another and our own success will be attained by being all that we can be rather than all that others think we should be.

 Like it or not we are all here to serve people.
 Whether those people are our customers or our staff or our suppliers or our families, the fact of the matter is that we all need to serve and be served.

-We are no better than those that serve us than we are less than those that we serve.
+We are no better than those who serve us than we are less than those who we serve.
 The more we serve, the greater our reward will be and the greater we will become as individuals.

 I’ll say it again – we serve!
 Get your head around it, get used to it, get good at it and get on with it.